FazioNico/ngnz/README.md

-# @ngnz
+# @ngnz  🚀

-> Useful and powerful tool to build Enterprise Mobile Cross Platform Application with Angular, React or Javascript.
+> Useful and powerful tool to build Enterprise Mobile Cross Platform Application with Angular, React, Javascript ES6 or any simple website using HTML with Javascript.

 ## Content